Kelechi-Okorie/alx-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

 File 3-until_best_school - Displays Best School 10 times using until loop
 File 4-if_9_say_hi - Displays Best School 10 times but for 9th iteration displays Best School and then Hi on a new line
 File 5-4_bad_luck_8_is_your_chance - Displays bad, good luck and Best school in a given order
 File 6-superstitous_numbers - display message in a given manner
+File 7-clock - displays the time for 12 hours 59 minutes